 Wo uld the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact 1.
-Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? x 2.
-Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? x 3.
+Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service?
+X 2.
+Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service? x 3.
 Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means? x 4.
-Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery x

-Wo uld the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact sites?
-5. Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? x 6.
-Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan? x
+Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? į x 5.
+Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? х 6.
+Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?
+8.74 X

-1) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
+1) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service?

 No Impact.
 The project is located in an area that has been heavily urbanized for decades.
+The subject site is currently developed with a three-story, 35,981 square-foot medical office building with asphalt parking lots.
 No wildlife species other than those which can tolerate human activity and/or are typically found in urban environments are known to exist on or near the project site.
 These human-tolerant species are neither sensitive, threatened, nor endangered.
-Implementation of the project would not result in any impact to species identified as endangered, threatened, sensitive or being of special concern by the California Department of Fish and Game or the United States Fish and Wildlife Service.
+Implementation of the project would not result in any impact to species identified as endangered, threatened, sensitive or being of special concern by the California Department of Fish and Wildlife or the United States Fish and Wildlife Service.
 In addition, the project site does not provide suitable habitat for endangered or rare species given the pattern, type, and level of development in the area.
 No impacts would occur.

-2) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
+2) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service?

 No Impact.
-The proposed project is located in an area that has been heavily urbanized for many years and surrounded by other commercial developments along Victory Boulevard and residential uses to the rear of the site.
+The proposed project is located in an area that has been heavily urbanized for many years and surrounded by the USC Verdugo Hills Hospital to the south, the SR2/I-210 interchange to the west and north, other commercial uses beyond the SR2/l-210 interchange to the west, and single-family dwellings to the east.
 No riparian habitat and/or other sensitive natural communities are present within the vicinity, and no such areas are present on or adjacent to the project site.
 No impacts would occur.